WiresmithTech/Futures-For-LabVIEW/README.md

 ## :computer: Development Requirements

-This code is build in LabVIEW 2017.
+This code is built in LabVIEW 2017 with no other dependencies.

+VI tester is used for testing the API.

 ## :busts_in_silhouette: Contributing

-N/A
+TBD

 ##  :beers: Credits